chrissix666/Jellyfin-VideoOSD-Download-Button/README.md

 ---

 Adds a convenient **Download** button directly to the VideoOSD in Jellyfin Web.

-With one click, you can download the currently playing video as a **1:1 original file** using Jellyfin’s built-in API endpoint.
+With one click, you can download the currently playing video as a **1:1 original file** into your default download folder.
 No menu diving.
 No playback interruption.
 Just click and download.

 ---